-Adding some more veggies to our diet couldn’t be more convenient than this green broccoli smoothie!
+Adding more veggies to our diet couldn’t be more convenient than this green broccoli smoothie!

 Even those who aren’t keen on this cruciferous vegetable can enjoy its health benefits by drinking this refreshing super green smoothie in the morning.